Irek-h/JWT_CaDS/README.md

 Elliptic curve cryptography is mostly used to generate pseudo-random numbers, digital signatures, and other data.
 A digital signature is a type of authentication that uses a public key pair and a digital certificate as a signature to validate the identity of a receiver or sender of information.

-A main feature of ECDSA versus another popular algorithm, RSA, is that ECDSA provides a higher degree of security with shorter key lengths.
-A drawback of ECDSA is that it is complex to implement, whereas RSA is more easily set-up in comparison.
+The main feature of ECDSA versus another popular algorithm, RSA, is that ECDSA provides a higher degree of security with shorter key lengths.
+A drawback of ECDSA is that it is complex to implement, whereas RSA is more easily set up in comparison.

 # 4. Strong and weak parts